 It’s been said that women speak nearly three times as much as men, and while this may be debatable, the studies in question obviously did not take pilots into account.
 Male or female, my experience is that pilots speak nearly six times as many words per day as non-pilots.
 I don’t plan to use focus groups, lab rats, or college students to firm this belief up into a

-The following are the NTSB reports of aviation accidents that have occurred in Arizona from late July, thru late August.
-APA will use this detailed accident information to develop safety programs, briefings, and posters/flyers that would help pilots learn from the mistakes being made by others and take the action necessary to prevent them from having similar
+The following are the NTSB reports of aviation accidents that have occurred in Arizona from late September through late October.
+APA will use this detailed accident information to develop safety programs, briefings, and posters/flyers that would help pilots learn from the mistakes being made by others, and take the action necessary to prevent them from having similar

 By Howard Deevers